Musical instrument: Hornbostel–Sachs

 Sachs later added a fifth category, electrophones, such as theremins, which produce sound by electronic means.
 Within each category are many subgroups.
 The system has been criticised and revised over the years, but remains widely used by ethnomusicologists and organologists.

 Schaeffner

 Andre Schaeffner, a curator at the Musée de l'Homme, disagreed with the Hornbostel–Sachs system and developed his own system in 1932.
 Schaeffner believed that the pure physics of a musical instrument, rather than its specific construction or playing method, should always determine its classification.
 (Hornbostel–Sachs, for example, divides aerophones on the basis of sound production, but membranophones on the basis of the shape of the instrument).
 His system divided instruments into two categories: instruments with solid, vibrating bodies and instruments containing vibrating air.

-Range

-Musical instruments are also often classified by their musical range in comparison with other instruments in the same family.
-This exercise is useful when placing instruments in context of an orchestra or other ensemble.

-These terms are named after singing voice classifications: